API Security Protection

 In API services, X-Timestamp, X-Nonce, X-AccessKey, and X-Signature are common core components of API request signature mechanisms, primarily used for authentication, data integrity verification, and preventing replay attacks.

-Core Components Analysis
+Core Component Analysis

 1. X-Timestamp (Timestamp)